hmcalister/COSC301Assignment2TestingScript/README.md

 `wget https://raw.githubusercontent.com/hmcalister/COSC301Assignment2TestingScript/main/validation.sh`

 Sorry for the horrendously long URL!
-As an alternative, if you cannot get your shared clipboard working to `clientpro`, feel free to get this script on your host OS and use the shared folder to move the script into your `clientpro` virtual machine.
+As an alternative, if you cannot get your shared clipboard working to `clientpro`, feel free to get this script on your host OS and use a shared folder to move the script into your `clientpro` virtual machine.
+Finally, if you want to just use `wget` from your client, try using a URL shortner to minimize typing!

+Here is a shortened URL from 10/05/2023: `wget https://shorturl.at/svEO1 -o validation.sh`

 Once the script is safely on the VM, run: